fusioncharts/dev_centre_docs/chart-guide/chart-configurations/toolbar.md

 heading: Toolbar
 ---

+## The drag-node chart below shows the implementation of the toolbar:

 FusionCharts Suite XT introduces the toolbar, starting from version 3.11.0.
 The advantage of having a toolbar is that it manages all the UI action elements (context menus, checkboxes, buttons) centrally.
 This provides a clean, uniform look and a better, more meaningful and logical grouping.

 The new toolbar has changed the way certain chart elements are implemented.
 The table below summarizes these changes: